School-of-Solana/program-syed-ghufran-hassan-1/PROJECT_DESCRIPTION.md

 ## Program Architecture
-[TODO: Describe your Solana program's architecture.
-Explain the main instructions, account structures, and data flow.]

 ### PDA Usage
 In my Solana Notes dApp, I implemented a PDA system to create unique, deterministic addresses for storing user notes on-chain.
 Each note gets its own PDA account derived from a specific seed pattern.